khulnasoft/ai-sdk/packages/core/README.md

 ## Example: An AI Chatbot with Next.js and OpenAI

-With the Vercel AI SDK, you can build a ChatGPT-like app in just a few lines of code:
+With the KhulnaSoft AI SDK, you can build a ChatGPT-like app in just a few lines of code:

 ```tsx
 // ./app/api/chat/route.js